John McDonald (Victorian politician)

 McDonald was also Deputy Premier of Victoria from November 1947 to December 1948 under Premier Thomas Hollway.

 McDonald was President of the Goulburn Valley Second Eighteens Football Association from 1927 to 1933.

 Early life

 McDonald was born in Falkirk, Scotland, the son of a grocer, and was educated at Carmuirs School.
 After the death of his father, McDonald and his family emigrated to Australia in 1912 and settled in Shepparton, Victoria where they ran a dairy farm.

 On 4 March 1916, McDonald (who was 17 at the time) enlisted in the Australian Imperial Force during World War I, in which he served with the 37th Battalion on the Western Front.
+While on the Western Front, he was so seriously wounded that he had a lung removed, something he kept a secret throughout his political career.
+He returned to Shepparton where he and his brother established an orchard.

+Early political career

+McDonald was elected to the Shepparton Shire Council in 1928.
+During his time on the council, he often clashed with other councillors.
+In July 1929, after only serving twelve months on the council, he announced that he would not seek reelection for a second term in office.